 - The cervical cap must be inserted before any sexual activity.

-*Nulliparous is a medical term that means that a woman has never given birth to a baby.
+*Nulliparous is a medical term that means never having given birth to a baby.

-*Parous is a medical term that means a woman has given birth to one or more babies.
+*Parous is a medical term that means having given birth to one or more babies.

 What is the cervical cap and how does it work?

 The cervical cap is a soft dome-shaped cup made of silicone, with a firm rounded rim.
 The rim fits tightly around the base of your cervix.
 The cap forms a physical barrier to stop sperm from reaching your uterus but it does not perfectly stop sperm.
 Spermicide must always be used with the cervical cap to kill or prevent the sperm from moving.
 When used correctly, the cervical cap and spermicide work to prevent pregnancy.
 The FemCap is the only brand of cervical cap that is currently available in Europe, Canada, and the United States.